Abibubble/milestone2-harry-potter-quiz/testing.md

 ## Functions
 ### Choose house
 * Ensure that when the user clicks their chosen house, that the following applies:
+    * The colour scheme on the answer boxes changes to Gryffindor house colours if they chose Gryffindor.
+    * The colour scheme on the answer boxes changes to Hufflepuff house colours if they chose Hufflepuff.
+    * The colour scheme on the answer boxes changes to Ravenclaw house colours if they chose Ravenclaw.
-    * The colour scheme changes to their house colours, on the answer boxes and on the progress bar.
+    * The colour scheme on the answer boxes changes to Slytherin house colours if they chose Slytherin.

+    * The question pool is populated with questions relating to Gryffindor house if they chose Gryffindor.
+    * The question pool is populated with questions relating to Hufflepuff house if they chose Hufflepuff.
+    * The question pool is populated with questions relating to Ravenclaw house if they chose Ravenclaw.
-    * The question pool is populated with questions relating to their chosen house.
+    * The question pool is populated with questions relating to Slytherin house if they chose Slytherin.
-    * The timer starts as the questions are populated to the quiz page.
 * Ensure that when the user restarts the quiz and chooses a different house, that it doesn't keep their previous house choice.
 * Ensure that the user can restart the quiz and choose a new house at any point.

-### Timer
-* Ensure that the timer stops when the user clicks off the quiz page onto the Home page, and restarts from 120 seconds when they choose a new house.
-* Ensure that the timer stops when the user clicks off the quiz page onto the Instructions page, and restarts from 120 seconds when they choose a new house.
-* Ensure that the timer does not stop when the user clicks the audio on or off.
-* Ensure that the timer stops when the user completes the quiz, and restarts from 120 seconds when they choose a new house.
-* Ensure that the timer stops when the user runs out of time, and restarts from 120 seconds when they choose a new house.

 ### Questions
 * Ensure the question box populates a question from the Gryffindor questions set if the user chooses Gryffindor house.
 * Click answer box 1 to ensure it is clickable if the user chooses Gryffindor house.
 * Click answer box 2 to ensure it is clickable if the user chooses Gryffindor house.